MUHAMMAD REZA SHAH 1941 - 1979

-The Shah still had the support of the conservative establishment - military leaders, land-owners and senior clerics.
+The Shah still had the support of the conservative establishment - military leaders, land-owners, and senior clerics.
 The Shah now carefully vetted candidates for the Majlis, and from 1955 took sole charge of all state matters (having dismissed Zahedi).
 Oil production quickly resumed, thanks to the Finance Minister Dr Ali Amini (who'd served under Mossadeq).
 Between 1955 and 1960, his Prime Ministers did only what they were told (Manuchehr Iqbal actually admitted to being "his master's voice").
-In 1954, following the demise if the National Front, a Consortium of 16 western oil companies took over the operation of the AIOC, on the basis of sharing the profits 50-50 with Iran.
+In 1954, following the demise of the National Front, a Consortium of 16 western oil companies took over the operation of the AIOC, on the basis of sharing the profits 50-50 with Iran.
 This was only marginally better than the previous concession, but Iran had little choice after the two-year boycott.
-The AIOC itself was now just one of the 16, now rechristened British Petroleum (BP).
+The AIOC itself was now just one of the 16, and was rechristened British Petroleum (BP).

 In the same year Iran joined the Baghdad pact (with US, UK, Turkey, Pakistan and Iraq) - an important Cold War alliance against the USSR's potential influence in the region.
 Iran spent most of its extra revenue, as well as much of the generous US aid, on defence, or prestige projects of dubious value.
 The CIA, assisted by Mossad, the Israeli secret service, used their experience to help develop the intelligence service SAVAK - soon to become the detested enforcers of the shah's repressive domestic policies, with 5,300 full-time agents.